connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ```

 To see all presets and make your own custom icons with no technical knowledge needed, try our [Shortcode Library](https://connornishijima.github.io/Pixie_Chroma/?section=shortcodes)!
 There's over 200 presets to choose from or you can draw your own!

+## MOVING FORWARD

+Our next update will detail our moves on manufacturing and what your first days with Pixie Chroma will be like - such as setting up the hardware and software with your own microcontroller!